putyourlightson/craft-element-status-events/README.md

 ### `Element::EVENT_STATUS_CHANGED`

 Triggered whenever an element’s status is changed.
-The element will have a `statusBeforeSave` (string) parameter available to it.
+The element will have a `statusBeforeSave` (string) and `statusChanged` (boolean) parameter available to it.

     Event::on(Element::class, ElementStatusBehavior::EVENT_STATUS_CHANGED, function() {
         /** @var Element $element */